mflint/tldr/pages/common/who.md

-# who
+who
+===

 > Display who is logged in and related data (processes, boot time).

-- Display the username, line, and time of all currently logged-in sessions:
+Display the username, line, and time of all currently logged-in sessions:

-`who`
+    who

-- Display information only for the current terminal session:
+Display information only for the current terminal session:

-`who am i`
+    who am i

-- Display all available information:
+Display all available information:

-`who -a`
+    who -a

-- Display all available information with table headers:
+Display all available information with table headers:

-`who -a -H`
+    who -a -H